rozbb/fantastic-snarks-homework/arkworks/README.md

 We strongly encourage you to use an IDE for this project.
 Whatever IDE you pick (e.g., Visual Code, Sublime, Neovim, Emacs), we recommend the following add-ons

 * Language Server Protocol (LSP) — This lets you work directly with the semantics of a language.
-Arkworks is not the best documented library, and sometimes it is easiest to just use LSP to jump to the definition of a `struct` in order to find out what methods it exposes.
-Note some IDEs come with this built in, though they may require a specific installation to support Rust.
+Arkworks is not the best documented library, and sometimes it is easiest to just use LSP to jump to the definition of a `struct` in order to find out what methods it exposes. card some IDEs come with this built in, though they may require a specific installation to support Rust.
 * `rust-analyzer` — This will show you errors in the source code itself, which will save you from having to go back and forth between your editor and your `cargo test` output

 # Cryptographic preliminaries